LittleLW8847/todolist/README.md

 disclaimer: this doesn't have the can close the program and still save the current state.

+how to use the app

+1.you can add your "to do task" in the test input 2.each to do task row has 2 symbols delete task and edit respectively 3.when you click on edit to do task another input form will show up below the main one you can edit your todo list in the said below input form
+4.if you complete any task you can click the text to marked as tasked complete as the task will grayed out

 # Getting Started with Create React App